 For dessert (because I definitely inherited my sweet tooth from both sides of my family!), she baked whole wheat chocolate chip cookies and an apple crumble.
 We saved the slightly more portable cookies as treats to take with us to the baseball games and on the airplane flight back home, but that crumble…

 I ate two servings almost every night and snuck a forkful nearly every time I walked through the kitchen!
 With its cozy spices, perfectly tender fruit, and sweet streusel topping, it immediately became my kryptonite, and I basically hoarded the entire pan.
-Thank goodness she baked so many cookies—Dad didn’t seem to notice!
+Thank goodness she baked so many cookies — Dad didn’t seem to notice!

-My aunt passed away a little over a year later after battling breast cancer for the fourth time, so every time I see or eat a slice of apple crumble, I think of her.
-After lots of testing, I finally created this recipe for the Ultimate Healthy Apple Crumble in honor of her, and with its warm cinnamon flavors and irresistible oat streusel, I think she’d even say it was better than that original one she baked many years ago.
+My aunt passed away a little over a year later after battling breast cancer for the fourth time, so every time I see or eat a slice of apple crisp, I think of her.

 Is the oat streusel your favorite part too??
 That sweet, crunchy, cinnamon-spiced topping… It gets me every time!
 I always save the slice with the most streusel for myself… And I often pick a few pieces off of the surrounding slices too.
-No fruit crisp is safe with my fork around!
+No healthy apple crisp is safe with my fork around!

 This streusel is incredibly easy to make!
-You’ll combine old-fashioned oats, whole wheat flour, and cinnamon in a small bowl.
+You’ll combine old-fashioned rolled oats, whole wheat flour, and cinnamon in a small bowl.
 Then it’s time for my secret trick!
-Instead of traditional recipe instructions that direct you to cut cold butter into the mixture… You’ll mix in melted butter!
+Instead of traditional recipe instructions that often direct you to cut cold butter into the mixture… You’ll mix in melted butter!
 It’s so much simpler and takes less than ¼ of the time.
 Easy peasy!

 Then after a trip to the oven…

-The Ultimate Healthy Apple Crumble | | Print |
+The Ultimate Healthy Apple Crumble

 - 1 tsp ground cinnamon

-- 2 tbsp (30mL) pure maple syrup, room temperature
+- 2 tbsp (30mL) pure maple syrup (room temperature)

 - 1 ½ tbsp (21g) unsalted butter, melted

-- 6 cups (767g) diced red apple
+- 6 cups (767g) diced red apple (see Notes!)

 - 2 tbsp (16g) cornstarch